 In 2013, as it approached its tenth birthday - and with a 10th anniversary beer in the tank - it looked like it could be curtains for the brewery as disagreements among its original owners led to the business being put up for sale.
 WA's Mash Brewing, which was looking for somewhere to brew its beers on the East Coast, came riding to the rescue and the site now brews 3 Ravens and Mash specialty beers.

 The new owners also set out pumping money into the brewery, carrying out a spot of rebranding and investing in new equipment.
 It seems to have been a wise move by them too.
 In 2014, 3 Ravens was named Champion Small Australian Brewery at the Australian International Beer Awards and also picked up Best British Ale for its slightly tweaked English Ale / ESB.
 More trophies have since followed as the brewery has undergone significant expansion too.

-They've been opening up the brewery to the public more too, most notably during Good Beer Week when it has played host to sell out events such as Cask Off and Woods of the North at which hundreds of punters have flocked to sample cask and barrel-aged beers from the hosts and some of their friends from the Aussie beer world.
-It is now open every Friday evening, with the bar in the once closed off "Pleasure Palace" to create a ten tap bar open four days a week and hosting regular events, including weekly comedy, as well as food trucks.
+They've been opening up the brewery to the public more too, most notably during Good Beer Week when it has played host to sell out events such as Cask Off at which hundreds of punters have flocked to sample cask and barrel-aged beers from the hosts and some of their friends from the Aussie beer world.
+They've also opened up what was the once closed off "Pleasure Palace" to create a ten tap bar open four days a week and hosting regular events, including weekly comedy, as well as food trucks.

 Meanwhile, the beer range continues to expand in all directions, with Thornbury Lager becoming the brewery's first canned beer and everything from New England style IPAs and mixed fermentation sour ales regularly leaving the brewery.